JustinSDK/cqMore/docs/polygon.md

 ## Parameters

 - `outerRadius = 1`: the outer radius of the star.
-- `innerRadius = 0.381966`: The inner radius of the star.
+- `innerRadius = 0.381966`: the inner radius of the star.
 - `n = 5`: the burst number.

 ## Examples